Revolve Theatre Company

 Revolve Theatre Company is a Henley-on-Thames based theatre company specialising in political and Shakespearean plays.
 The company is owned by Oliver Dench, Joe Morris and Tom Smith.

 History

 Revolve Theatre Company was formed in the summer of 2014 while working together at Henley Theatre Services.
 The company was formed after the three founders discussed what they liked and didn't like about the theatre.
-It was then that they decided to create Revolve, a company that strips the vanity and indulgence from theatre and focus on the art.
-The aim of Revolve is to offer something educational and inspiring and to the theatre scene of Oxfordshire and Berkshire.